 Brian is a highly sought-after drum set session player in Oregon, performing with regional and national recording artists.
 He has recently recorded sessions with Strange Holiday and Matthew Tow of the Lovetones.

-As an educator, he serves as an Adjunct Professor of Music at Marylhurst University, Portland Community College, and Concordia University.
+As an educator, he serves as an Adjunct Professor of Music at Marylhurst University, Portland Community College, Warner Pacific College, and Concordia University.
 Brian has taught percussion camps and master classes at schools in Indiana, Kansas, and Oregon, and is an invited clinician at public schools and universities.

 In 2011, Brian earned his Doctor of Music degree in Percussion Performance at the Indiana University Jacobs School of Music under the guidance of Professors John Tafoya, Kevin Bobo, and Steve Houghton.
 He also studied with retired Indiana University professors Anthony Cirone and Gerald Carlyss.
 Brian holds a Master of Music degree With Honors from the University of Oregon, having studied with the late Charles Dowd.